DevOps Toolkit

 ▬▬▬▬▬▬ 🔗 Additional Info 🔗 ▬▬▬▬▬▬

-➡ Transcript and commands: devopstoolkit.live/ci-cd/from-makefile-to-justfile-or-taskfile-recipe-runner-replacement
+➡ Transcript and commands: devopstoolkit.live/cloud/single-pane-of-glass-for-everything-aws-azure-gcp-kubernetes-with-steampipe

 ▬▬▬▬▬▬ 💰 Sponsorships 💰 ▬▬▬▬▬▬